interactiveaudiolab/voogle/README.md

 1. Start the server by running `npm run production`.
 2. Navigate to `localhost:5000` in your browser.

-From there, please follow the directions on the website.
+From there, please follow the directions found under "Show Instructions".
 Enjoy!

 **Note:** There are currently two frontend interfaces available for Voogle.
 If you would like to use the alternate interface, use the command `npm run old-interface` instead during step 1.